 If leads have decided that now is not the right time, ask them if you’re able to stay in touch, adding them to the practice newsletter, social channels, or ideally a specific email sequence for your COVID leads.

 If you’re switching your marketing back on, it’s crucial that you know which leads have come from where and for what treatments.
 Having a real time view of this will enable you to experiment with your marketing budgets, turning them up or down to suit the practice calendar, placement and ad conversion.

 It’s also crucial that you follow any news leads up as quickly as possible.
 Our data suggests that by following leads up within 2 hours of their submission, you have a 30% higher chance of converting them to treatment.
 Make sure you have ‘new lead’ emails or notification texts enabled so you have an instant acknowledgement of new interest so you start an immediate conversation.

 Understanding where your leads are coming from will also allow you to understand how much nurturing they may or may not need.
 For example, Facebook leads are normally higher up in the sales funnel than those from Google and so will take longer to convert, needing more information and education before making a decision.

 Finally, as we all slowly move out of lockdown and back into practice, discovering what the ‘new norm’ may look like for practices, it’s imperative that we use systems which remain flexible over this period of flux; remote access allows for work to be done out of practice and out of hours if required.
 Multiple user accounts allows for the transfer of tasks between team members if required, or between shift rotas and finally, online reporting allows for decision makers to understand demand and performance at the click of a finger, controlling the positive steps to rebuilding practice revenue.

 These are just some of the ways in which DenGro can help your practice understand performance as we ease out of lockdown, and beyond.
 Want to know more?
-Try DenGro free for 14 days, or schedule a quick online demo at your convenience.
+Get started or book a demo at your convenience.